rust-lang/mdBook/README.md

         └── SUMMARY.md
     ```

-    `book` and `src` are both directories. `src` contains the markdown files that will be used to render the ouput to the `book` directory.
+    `book` and `src` are both directories. `src` contains the markdown files that will be used to render the output to the `book` directory.

     Please, take a look at the [**Documentation**](http://azerupi.github.io/mdBook/cli/init.html) for more information and some neat tricks.